wethod/learning-center-source/content/reports/index.md

 ### Hour / User

-Here are reported, for each teammate who have worked to the project, the comparison between his/her worked hours and his/her planned hours.
+Here are reported, for each teammate who have worked for the project, the comparison between his/her worked hours and his/her planned hours.

+Below "As of last Friday" you can see all the worked and planned hours until last Friday.

+Clicking on the calendar icon you can select a custom period and get the worked and planned hours according to it.

+{{< img-center src="/uploads/2021/03/25/report-hours-users.png" >}}

 ## Consumption vs Status